shubhamparmar1/Verilog-Basics/README.md

   - `sequential_circuit_tb_example1.v`: Testbench for the sequential circuit.

 ## Folder Structure
-(This is for example of structure of folder)
+(This is for example of structure of folder, Please read .pdf files for more details.)

 verilog-basics-projects/
 │